CorfuDB/CorfuDB/docs/failure-detector/filesystem-failures.md

      - which will replace corrupted data with the consistent data that the node will collect from the cluster

  - Until the node would have issues with ReadOnly file system or the disk partition is not mounted, the node will stay in the unresponsiveList in the layout

+**Changes in `BatchProcessor`:**
+ - BatchProcessor will change its state to ERROR in case of exceptions in `BatchProcessor#process()` method
+ - FileSystemAgent will collect the status of BatchProcessor
+ - DecisionMakerAgent will detect if a node in a failed state the same way how we detect if a disk is in read only mode.
+   If so, the node will be added to the unresponsive list.

 **Testing**
 We will be able to add above scenarios to our test suite, since FileSystemStats contains just information (boolean values)